Jbglet29/AIT580_T7_Final_Project/README.md

 # AIT580_T7_Final_Project
 AIT580 Final Project - Diamond Data Analysis

 We created a Python workbook in Jupyter Lab to analyze Tiffany & Co 2017 Price List data.
+The dataset is included as the file DiamondData.csv.

 Make sure the csv file is in the same folder as the notebook file.